ALEEF02/Thesaurus-Portal/README.md

 # Thesaurus-Portal

 A small project for school that I whipped up that pulls random words from the dictionary and displays them on intervals.
 Very similar to a 'word of the day', but in batches and customizable intervals.
-Click the 'ear' button to get a pronunciation of the word.
+Click the 'ear' button to get a pronunciation of the word. *Example runs can be found in [the media folder](media/)*

 ## Setup
 ### secrets.py